Powerlearnproject/se-day1-assignment-Mokgatlam/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 1. Development of programming Languages
-2. The estabishment of Software engineering as a discipline
+2. The estabishment of Software engineering as a discipline.
-3. The rise of agile methodologies
+3. The rise of agile methodologies.

 List and briefly explain the phases of the Software Development Life Cycle.
 1. Requirements - Gathering and documenting user needs and system requirements.